gitlabhq/gitlabhq/doc/user/project/issue_board.md

 ## Adding issues to a list

-You can add issues to a list by clicking the **Add issues** button that is present in the upper right corner of the issue board.
+You can add issues to a list by clicking the **Add issues** button that is present in the upper right corner of the Issue Board.
 This will open up a modal window where you can see all the issues that do not belong to any list.

 Select one or more issues by clicking on the cards and then click **Add issues**